mybackpacc-byte/qacademy-beta/README.md

 - **Exam complete screen** — engine shows "results available" or "results released later" depending on policy, then student navigates to results page separately
 - **Two results paths** — standalone exam results and sitting results (combined papers)
 - **Sittings are a grouping layer only** — individual exams are unchanged, sitting just links them together
+- **No combined scores in sittings** — QAcademy delivers clean individual paper results; schools apply their own grading formula externally
+- **Sittings = primary workflow for serious schools** — formal exam bodies, professional certifications, national exams all use sitting-based organisation
+- **Approval gates are configurable per sitting** — not hardcoded; each sitting defines its own rules.
+Designed to support standalone exam approvals in future too.
+- **Approvers are specific people not roles** — any active school user can be assigned as approver regardless of their role
+- **Role filter in approver picker is dynamic** — reads distinct roles from memberships table, never hardcoded, future-proof
+- **Approval notes on both approve and reject** — approver can always leave a note regardless of decision
 - **Key settings snapshotted on attempt** — `score_display`, `pass_mark_percent`, `grade_bands_json`, `question_order_json` stored on `exam_attempts` so results always reflect settings at time of sitting
 - **Publish pane design principle** — always show all blocks, explain why buttons are disabled, never hide
 - **Grading screen shows questions in `sort_order`** — original teacher order, not student shuffle order